Studio Companion overview

 Live loadLoads from people, furniture, and movable equipment that depend on occupancy.
 The book tabulates live load ranges by occupancy and by structural system.

-Building areaThe NBC measurement, taken at grade, that combines with building height and construction type to set most code requirements.
+Building areaThe NBC measurement of the greatest horizontal area of the building, tabulated in the book as the area of any single floor, that combines with building height and construction type to set most code requirements.

 Building heightThe NBC measurement, counted as the number of storeys above grade, that combines with building area and major occupancy.